0

 • Student visas, certificates of sponsorship, settlement applications, citizenship, entry clearance, and leave to remain applications will increase by at least 20%.

-Abolition and Simplifications:
+Abolition and Simplifications

-• Fees will no longer be charged for amending details on physical documents such as name, sex marker, nationality, and photograph.
+• Fees will no longer be charged for amending details on physical documents such as

 • Fees will be abolished for like-for-like replacement of a biometric residence permit (BRP) when the document has expired.